inthehand/Forms.Maps.Platform.WinRT/README.md

 InTheHand.FormsMaps.Init(<your maps key here>);

+You can then use the Geocoder or Map control in your Portable/shared Xamarin Forms project as you would on Android, iOS or Windows Phone Silverlight.
 For debugging you can pass null for the map key and the map will display a banner showing that no license key is supplied.
 You can get a Maps key for your app from the Windows Dev Center.